New Speedgoat Mid GTX 2 vs. Speedgoat Mid WP

-Hoka ONE ONE is known primarily for their running shoes, though their foray into hiking shoes in recent year has turned heads and made some converts.
-In fact, this boot is based on the Hoka ONE ONE Speedgoat 2, a Top Pick Award-winning trail runner.
-By combining their well-known cushioned soles with attributes like a Vibram sole and a waterproof bootie, Hoka has made an ultralight, mid-cut fast hiker that will not slow you down when going for a long hike, an FKT, or anything in between.
+Hoka ONE ONE is known primarily for their running shoes, though their foray into hiking shoes in recent years has turned heads and made some converts.
+By combining their well-known cushioned midsoles with attributes like a Vibram sole and a waterproof bootie, Hoka has made an ultralight, mid-cut fast hiker that will not slow you down when going for a long hike, an FKT, or anything in between.

 The Speedgoat Mid performing at its best on a quick section hike along the John Muir Trail.